racz16/WebGL-GLSL-Editor/README.md

 ![code completion](res/png/screenshots/completion.png)
 ### Formatting
-The extension can format the source code.
+The extension can format the whole source code and it can format a region of the source code.
 #### Before formatting
 ![before formatting](res/png/screenshots/formatting-before.png)
 #### After formatting